exelban/telemetry/README.md

 For compile arduino code you must to download and install [SimpleTimer Library](http://playground.arduino.cc/Code/SimpleTimer), because we use it for speed calculation.
 Next you can upload file ```arduino.ino``` to you arduino board.
+Also i recommend to install Arduino IDE to raspberry Pi.
+You can do it by ```apt install arduino ```

 ## Usage
 I use Python 3.5 so you must to compile this version (or you can change code to oldest version).